JinraeKim/LazyFym.jl/README.md

 You may possibly save **your custom simulator** and load it to reproduce simulation data and perform simulation with different configurations.
 You can reuse your simulator with various initial values and time span.
-### Flexible usage pattern
+### Flexible usage pattern and nested environments
+LazyFym supports **nested environments**.
+In addition,
-LazyFym barely restricts the forms of your custom environments and provides general-purpose interface.
+LazyFym does not restrict the forms of your custom environments and thus provides a general-purpose interface.
 ### Parallelism
 (It is expected that parallel simulation is easy with this package.
 Detailed explanation will be given after testing some examples.)